sdelatorre13/bookbot/README.md

-# bookbot
+# BookBot
-BookBot is my first project!
+BookBot is my first project for Boot.Dev
+The program reads through the story of "Frakenstein" and reports its total word count and the usage of alphabet characters.